VisionEval/OSwhitepaper/VEwhitepaper.md

 This document outlines the proposed Best Practices whitepaper for the VisionEval project, regarding need for an open source approach to develop this collaborative research platform.

-Open source development of software provides a platform for software users and developers to engage in continuous improvement in a collaborative network.
-Collaboration via open source software development aligns with goals of public agencies involved in transportation planning, with a need to support freely-available decisionmaking tools which can be continuously improved by the user community.
+Open source development provides a platform for users and developers to engage in continuous, collaborative improvement of software tools.
+Collaboration via open source software development aligns with goals of public agencies involved in transportation planning, with a need to support freely-available decisionmaking tools which can be continuously improved by the user community and widely disseminated to promote effective transportation planning.

-[VisionEval](https://github.com/gregorbj/VisionEval) provides a framework for building collaborative, disaggregate strategic planning models.
+[VisionEval](https://github.com/gregorbj/VisionEval) is an open source framework for building collaborative, disaggregate strategic planning models for transportation planners.
 These models are currently oriented towards providing easy-to use tools to visualize the impact of potential transportation policies, with the target audience being planners at state agencies and metropolitan planning organizations.
 The suite of modeling tools in the VisionEval framework includes the Regional Strategic Planning Model (RSPM), the Rapid Policy Assessment Tool (RPAT), and the Energy and Emissions Reduction Policy Analysis Tool ([EERPAT](https://www.planning.dot.gov/FHWA_tool/default.aspx)).

 This open-source framework is the result of collaborations among partner agencies, namely the Federal Highway Administration (FHWA) and the Oregon Department of Transportation (OregonDOT).
 The VisionEval framework aims to support a broad array of potential uses, and thus will require a plan for incorporating software contributed by the user and developer community to extend the current functionality beyond the current modules.
 This paper provides an overview of best practices for open source software development for the VisionEval project.
 In particular, this paper outlines the process by which contributions will be evaluated and reviewed, and describes how version control and collaboration tools can be used to achieve this goal.